mcyph/global_subnational_covid_data/README.md

 so as to be able to use it for comparative analysis and similar purposes.

-This data is currently used for the covid-19-au, a project started by Dr. Chunyang Chen and a group of volunteer students from Monash and other universities.
+This data is currently used for covid-19-au, a project started by Dr. Chunyang Chen and a group of volunteer students from Monash and other universities.
 The data can be viewed live at https://covid-19-au.com/world.